ampproject/amp.dev/content/docs/guides/author_develop/pwa-amp/amp-in-pwa.md

 It works because the Shadow AMP library, upon actual load, will realize there's already an array of callbacks under `window.AMP`, then process the entire queue.
 If you later execute the same function again, it will still work, as Shadow AMP replaces `window.AMP` with itself and a custom `push` method that simply fires the callback right away.

 {% call callout('Tip', type='success') %}
-To make the above code sample practical, we recommend to wrap it into a Promise, then always use said Promise before working with the AMP API.
+To make the above code sample practical, we recommend that you wrap it into a Promise, then always use said Promise before working with the AMP API.
 Look at our [React demo code](https://github.com/ampproject/amp-publisher-sample/blob/master/amp-pwa/src/components/amp-document/amp-document.js#L20) for an example.
 {% endcall %}

 ## Handle navigation in your Progressive Web App